 - Do I need acting classes to become an actor?

-- What are the different types of acting classes?
+- What techniques are taught in acting classes?

 - What are the best acting classes for beginners?

-- Should I take an online acting class?
+- When should you quit an acting class?

 “You’ll also learn a ton by watching the other students,” he continues.
 “That’s why you never want to be the best actor in your class.
 It makes more sense to surround yourself with performers who challenge and inspire you.”